DeuceEFI/Jaguar/README.md

  * 1 FTDI USB (bus powered) communications (USB-B connector).
  * 2 RPM/Position VR or Hall/Opto/Digital inputs (Crankshaft 24x RPM sensor and camshaft position sensor, CAM indicates cylinder #1).
  * 7 Standard 'CORE' analog inputs (IAT,MAT,CHT,TPS,EXO,BRV,MAP).
+ * 3 Available PWM ports (PP0-2).
  * 1 Optional MAF analog input (for future use).
- * 1 ignition advance output to DIS/HEI module.
+ * 1 ignition advance output to GM DIS/GM HEI/Ford EDIS module.
+ * 1 DIS Bypass signal output from CPU.
- * 6 injector drives (HI-Z ONLY).
-Currently setup to run 2 injectors from one CPU output Port.
+ * 6 injector drives (HI-Z ONLY 6A MAX per injector).
+Can setup to run 2 injectors from one CPU output Port T4567 or full sequential using Port B0-7 once firmware is ready.
  * 5 Ground connections (CPU, Injectors, Ignition, TPS and Analog Sensors).
- * 3 "12V" connections (All are +12V SWITCHED).
+ * 4 "12V" connections (All are +12V SWITCHED).
  * 1 Fuel Pump relay drive.
+ * 1 Cooling Fan relay drive.
  * 1 switched +5V output for TPS.

 PCB Size is to be as small as possible, due to the limited room in the car it is being designed for where space is a premium.
 The goal is for a 3" x 5" (76mm x 127mm) PCB that has add-on stacked card for additional I/O if necessary.
 It is a mixture of SMD and through hole so that it can be completed by a hobbyist with access to a DIY reflow soldering oven for the SMD work and a good soldering station for the through hole components.